 Interested in roaming around Pittsburgh, in search of something new?
 How about an atom smasher in Forest Hills, a replica of Central Park in Soho, the meditation pools in South Park, the ghost towns of Lincoln Way and Seldom Seen, or the trolls under the Bloomfield Bridge?
 All of these and many more are part of "Who Knew," an exploration of some of the most interesting and curious things and places in and around Pittsburgh.
-While we will not actually be visiting the sites, there will be abundant slides, as well as a list of places and their locations.
+There will be slides of most of the curiosities, as well as a list of places and how to get to them.